 What Forms of Identification Would We Need to Get a Marriage License?

 Thankfully this isn’t a trip to the DMV.
 Only one form of identification is required when applying for your marriage license.
 Click here for a valid list of identifications.

 Super easy!
 I always recommend downloading Google Maps when navigating through New York City.
 You can simply type in your Origin and your Destination.
-In this case, your destination will be 141 Worth Street for the City Clerk’s Office, or if you’re going directly to City Hall then the address is City Hall Park, New York, NY 10007.
+In this case, your destination will be 141 Worth Street for the marriage bureau.
+You don’t actually get married at the City Hall Building.
+It is a clerk’s office nearby.
 Also consider getting an Uber, Lyft, or Taxi to your destination.
-Nobody wants to take a subway on the day of their wedding.

 What Do We Do About Flowers?